valiokei/unitree_go2_ros2/README.md

 ![Unitree Go2](https://oss-global-cdn.unitree.com/static/c487f93e06954100a44fac4442b94d94_288x238.png)

+## Overview

-This package contains the configuration and integration of the Unitree Go2 robot with the CHAMP controller framework for ROS 2 Jazzy.
-It includes custom development of configuration packages and upgrades to the robot description model specifically adapted for ROS 2.
+This package provides a complete ROS 2 Jazzy integration for the Unitree Go2 quadrupedal robot using the CHAMP controller framework.
+It includes custom configuration packages and robot description models specifically adapted for ROS 2, enabling simulation, control, and autonomous operation capabilities.

 ## About Unitree Go2

-The Go2 is a quadrupedal robot developed by Unitree Robotics, designed for both research and commercial applications.
-It features powerful actuators, advanced sensor integration capabilities, and a robust mechanical design ideal for various terrain navigation.
+The Go2 is a quadrupedal robot manufactured by Unitree Robotics, designed for both research and commercial applications.
+It features powerful actuators, advanced sensor integration, and a robust mechanical design capable of navigating various terrains.

 ## About CHAMP Controller

-CHAMP (Coupled Hybrid Automata for Mobile Platforms) is an open-source development framework specifically designed for building new quadrupedal robots and developing novel control algorithms.
-The control framework is based on hierarchical control principles that combine pattern modulation and impedance control techniques.
+CHAMP (Coupled Hybrid Automata for Mobile Platforms) is an open-source development framework designed for quadrupedal robots.
+It provides a hierarchical control system that combines pattern modulation and impedance control techniques for efficient locomotion.

 ![CHAMP Controller](https://raw.githubusercontent.com/chvmp/champ/master/docs/images/robots.gif)